-- > The activities planned in their project can result in added impacts in each VEC. - > Other existing or future projects can also produce incremental negative impacts on top of those caused by their own project. - > To the extent possible, their project's contribution to these aggregate impacts should be prevented or minimised. - > The implementation of other projects may jeopardise the viability of their project if the cumulative impacts result in a significant impact on the ecosystem services on which their project would depend.
+- The activities planned in their project can result in added impacts to each VEC. - Other existing or future projects can also produce incremental negative impacts on top of those caused by their own project. - To the extent possible, their project's contribution to these aggregate impacts should be prevented or minimized. - The implementation of other projects may jeopardize the viability of their project if the cumulative impacts result in a significant impact on the ecosystem services on which their project would depend.